 An interview with the producer of “Zulu Dawn”.
 This epic cinema production about the Battle of Isandlwana is about the defeat of British forces by an overwhelming force of 25 thousand Zulu warriors in 1879.
-As Pete Myers, the producer of our Africa magazine programme “Afroscene” explains in the introduction, it was not easy to mobilize such a large army of cheap extras, unless you went to Africa, namely South Africa.
+As Pete Myers, the producer of the Africa magazine programme “Afroscene” explains in the introduction, it was not easy to mobilise such a large army of cheap extras, unless you went to Africa, namely South Africa.

 Broadcast May 14, 1979